Bike East Bay: Valet bicycle parking

-Bike East Bay and its vast volunteer network across two counties frequently offers free, secure, valet bicycle parking at cultural and civic events throughout the East Bay.
+Bike East Bay and its volunteer network across two counties frequently offers free, secure, valet bicycle parking at cultural and civic events throughout the East Bay.

 Public policy accomplishments

 Bicycle accommodation

 The organization, and its diverse constituencies, have achieved numerous public policy accomplishments over the years in areas of state and local legislation and administrative regulation to include: helping secure $1 billion in funding for the Regional Bicycle Network included in MTC's T2035 Plan; bicycle access on BART trains, all Bay Area ferry services, all East Bay bus systems, as well as bicycle access on Golden Gate Transit buses across the Richmond-San Rafael bridge.
 Bike East Bay helped implement the Caltrans Bay Area Bridge Bicycle Shuttle and worked to pass Prop 116 funding for Amtrak's Bike-Friendly California Cars on Capitol and San Joaquin trains by 1990.
 Bike East Bay's calls for "Routine Accommodation" of bicyclists in all transportation projects were adopted by the Metropolitan Transportation Commission a regional planning, financing, and funding government agency in the San Francisco Bay Area which coordinates the transit systems in the area's nine counties.